-The PASTORAL COUNSELING CENTERS of Massachusetts (PCC of MA) is a specialized ministry that provides quality psychotherapy to the greater Central Massachusetts area.
+The Pastoral Counseling Centers of Massachusetts (PCC of MA) is a specialized ministry that provides quality psychotherapy to the greater Central Massachusetts area.
 We are located in Westborough, Hudson and Worcester.

-PCC of MA is unique in that its therapists are doubly trained in the behavioral sciences and religion.
-As such, our mission for over 55 years has been providing counseling to individuals, couples, children, adolescents, families and groups utilizing each person’s own faith perspective in their process of healing and growth – a view that has recently captured the interest of the scientific community.
+Our mission for over 55 years has been providing counseling to individuals, couples, children, adolescents, families and groups utilizing each person’s own faith perspective in their process of healing and growth – a view that has recently captured the interest of the scientific community.
 The pastoral counseling relationship provides a person with a direct and personal connection to their religious community and the values it represents.

 What happens in pastoral counseling is the telling of stories, genuinely understanding them as they are presented, and interpreting them in the light of the religious community’s larger story of life’s meaning.
 The pastoral counselor’s role and function as representative of the story of faith enables a person to reinterpret his or her story in the light of the faith’s understanding of who a person related to God is.
 This allows one to experience and interpret new possibilities of selfhood, relationships and behavior.